jmasha20/Stock-Analysis/README.md

 ## VBA Analysis Results

 #### Compared Stock Performance between 2017 and 2018
-In 2018, “DQ” underperformed at -62.6% along with nine other green energy stocks.
+In 2018, “DQ” underperformed at -62.6%.
 Only “ENPH” and “RUN” had positive returns.

 ![resources/All_Stocks_Analysis_2018.png](resources/All_Stocks_Analysis_2018.png)
 ###### *Refactored VBA “All Stock Analysis” (2018)

 In 2017, “DQ” had a positive return at 199.4%, the highest yearly return of all stocks.
-ENPH and RUN shows positive return and high daily volume count in 2017 and 2018.
+However, ENPH and RUN shows positive returns and high daily volumes in 2017 and 2018.

 ![resources/All_Stocks_Analysis_2017.png](resources/All_Stocks_Analysis_2017.png)
 ###### *Refactored VBA “All Stock Analysis” (2017)